 Changing Standard Bullhorn Behavior

-If you'd like to customize Bullhorn and a Bullhorn Marketplace Partner doesn't offer what you need, you can use form triggers, custom objects or cards, and REST APIs.
+If you'd like to customize Bullhorn and a Bullhorn Marketplace Partner doesn't offer what you need, you can use field interactions, page interactions, custom cards and tabs, and REST APIs.

 This article contains high-level introductory information and is intended for Bullhorn Administrators.
 For more detailed, developer-level documentation regarding these different customization options, view the Bullhorn Developer documentation.